Open-MSS/MSS/docs/mscolab.rst

  .. literalinclude:: samples/config/mscolab/mss_mscolab_auth.py.sample

-Copy the above file to the mslib/mscolab directory, rename it to mss_mscolab_auth.py and make the necessary changes in the file.
+Make a copy of the above file, rename it to mss_mscolab_auth.py, make the necessary changes in the file and add it to your $PYTHONPATH.

 Steps to Run MSColab Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~